MStadlmeier/drivesync/README.md

 * Currently, DriveSync ignores Google Docs files (documents, presentations, spreadsheets, etc).
 In the future, these files might be "downloaded" as links to the corresponding files on Drive.

+* Folders are not deleted remotely if they are deleted locally.
+The contents will be deleted, however.

 ## Disclaimer
 Neither I nor this software are in any way affiliated with Google.
 Although I tested this software very thoroughly and have been using it myself for over a year without any loss of data, you agree to use DriveSync at your own risk and I am not responsible for any damages that may occur.